 Start establishing business credit

-The first and the most important step for establishing your business credit would be to separate your business credit from your personal one.
-It will minimize the risk of a personal credit history having a negative effect on the business credit.
+The first and most essential step for establishing your business credit would be separating your business credit from your personal credit.

 Incorporating a business or setting up a Limited Liability Corporation legally separates a business from its owners, protecting the business credit from consequences of bad personal credit history of the business owner.
 And more importantly, it provides the business owner an umbrella protection as long as there is no commingling

 EIN – a federal tax identification number, a social security number for your business.
 You are required to have this number for federal tax filings and to opening bank accounts in the name of the corporation or LLC.
 An EIN number is also required by many corps prior to paying out for services.

 Create a separate business account under the name of your company and make sure that all financial transactions of your business are done through this account.